Advanced connectivity for Unlimited Plus plans

-Additional connection options are available as part of a Stitch Enterprise plan.
+Additional connection options are available as part of an Unlimited or Unlimited Plus plan.

-For more info about Stitch Enterprise, contact the Stitch Sales team.
+For more info about Stitch Unlimited, contact the Stitch Sales team.

 Our most important job here at Stitch is to keep your data safe.
 To do that, Stitch always encrypts data in transit and at rest within the Stitch environment.